bahamas10/node-xbox-hid-controller/README.md

 Mac OS X
 --------

-You must first installe this driver http://xhd.sourceforge.net/ for the original Xbox controller to be recognized by OS X.
+You must first install this driver http://xhd.sourceforge.net/ for the original Xbox controller to be recognized by OS X.

 **NOTE:** If you are running Mountain Lion, Mavericks, or above, you need to download